Slide Menu

 Page name - String attribute that will be set with the name of the current page.
 This value can then be used to make content specific to a page (details in the 'How to use the Page Name to make a Page-Based FAQ Menu' section below).

-Interval offset - Time between each check if the page changed.
+Interval offset - Time between each check if the page has changed.
 When set to 0, there is no polling.

 Events